takouhai/takouhai.github.io/_includes/main_text.md

 Hey!
 I'm Daniel.

-I'm a Digital Storyteller working at West Virginia University's LGBTQ+ Center.
+I'm a Full Stack Developer and Graphic Designer that's working as a Student Ambassador at West Virginia University's LGBTQ+ Center.

 I love making things that are fun and easy to use, look good and work great.
-I have experience with Graphic Design, Creative Writing, Full Stack Development, Node/JS, Ruby/Ruby on Rails, HTML5/CSS3/JS,  Video Editing, and much more!
+I have experience with Full Stack Development, Node/JavaScript, Ruby/Ruby on Rails, Java, HTML5/CSS3/JS, Graphic Design, Creative Writing, Video Editing, and much more!

-I run [TacoWolf](https://tacowolf.net) along with a few friends of mine.
-It's my little home away from home.

 I'm currently studying at West Virginia University to get a degree in Multidisciplinary Studies, consisting of:

+* Computer Science
 * English
 * Spanish
-* Computer Science
 * LGBTQ+ Studies
 * Latin American Studies